 - 6. The pressure or weight of water unless there is a flood in the area and the flood is the proximate cause of the damage from the pressure or weight of water; - 7.
 Power, heating, or cooling failure unless the failure results from direct physical loss by or from flood to power, heating, or cooling equipment situated on the described location; - 8.
 Theft, fire, explosion, wind, or windstorm; - 9.
-Anything that you or your agents do or conspire to do to cause loss by flood deliberately; or - 10.
-Alteration of the insured property that significantly increases the risk of flooding. - E. We do not insure for loss to any building or personal property located on land leased from the Federal Government, arising from or incident to the flooding of the land by the Federal Government, where the lease expressly holds the Federal Government harmless under flood insurance issued under any Federal Government program.
+Anything you or your agents do or conspire to do to cause loss by flood deliberately; or - 10.
+Alteration of the insured property that significantly increases the risk of flooding. - E. We do not insure for loss to any building or personal property located on land leased from the Federal Government, arising from or incident to the flooding of the land by the Federal Government, where the lease expressly holds the Federal Government harmless under flood insurance issued under any Federal Government program. - F. We do not pay for the testing for or monitoring of pollutants unless required by law or ordinance.